Incantium/Scriptable-Events/README.md

 In essence, the event channels decouple the code to make it easier testable.

-### When should I use an event channel and when shouldn't I?
+### When should I use an event channel?

 Here below is the general rule you should use when deciding when to use an event channel:

 > "Only use an event channel when two separate codebases at a large distance needs to communicate."

 Within this rule, "a large distance" means that the two codebases exists in their own metaphorical space and do not naturally work together.
-An example is the player scripts and the UI.
+An example is the player and the UI.
 In many games, the UI must be updated when the player receives damage.
 However, the codebase of the player and the UI are separate from each other, often even build by different teams.
 In this context, it is natural to use an event channel.

 The second reason to use an event channel is when the two codebases are separated within different scenes.
 The usage of [additive scenes](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/SceneManagement.LoadSceneMode.Additive.html)